A Gardener's Christmas at Hughenden

 This winter treat your little ones to the magic of an activity adventure trail at Hughenden.

-Step into Percy’s wellies for the day while he’s busy on site and take on winter tasks, activities and games.
+Step into Percy’s wellies for the day while he’s busy and take on winter tasks, activities and games.
 There’ll be clues along the way to find and help from his animal friends.

-Pick up your trail sheet from visitor reception when you arrive. £2 per child with a prize at the end.
+Pick up your trail sheet from visitor reception when you arrive. £2 per child, plus normal admission.
 Suitable for children aged 3-8 years.
 Trail runs from Sat 4 Dec - Mon 3 Jan from 10am-3.30pm.